nilin/rl-diversity/README.md

 # diversity

-Small experiments for testing whether Muon reduces scalar-RL diversity collapse on the VPO paper's Maze-style setting.
+Small experiments for testing whether Muon or Soft-Muon reduces scalar-RL diversity collapse on the VPO paper's Maze-style setting.

-This repo is a fast prototype, not a byte-exact reproduction of the paper.
+This repo is a fast prototype, not an exact reproduction of the paper.
 The paper does not release its Maze generator or training code.
 The implementation here keeps the important mechanism fixed:

 - multi-answer prompts with `m=3` route candidates
 - reward vector `[completion, gold, diamond, avoid_lava]`
 - scalar Multi-RLVR with a fixed uniform scalar
 - VPO-style set reward from Dirichlet-sampled scalarizations
-- AdamW vs Muon optimizer swap
 - reward-space diversity evaluation

+In addition, this repo includes
+- AdamW vs Muon/Soft-Muon optimizer swap

 ## Install